ON SET WITH THE BBC

-We were recently tasked with transforming the fabulous 'Concrete House' into a 1960s pad for a new BBC documentary on the history of British photography.
+We were recently tasked with transforming the fabulous 'Concrete House' located in Westbury-on-Trym into a 1960s pad for a new BBC documentary about the history of British photography.

-The Grade II listed house, designed in 1934/35 by Connell and Ward for one of the leading figures of the Wills tobacco company was a stunning backdrop for the documentary.
+The Grade II listed house was designed in 1934-35 by the architectural practice Connell, Ward & Lucas for one of the leading figures of the W. D. & H. O. Wills tobacco company.
+It provided a stunning backdrop for the documentary.

 It was an exciting process of sourcing and selecting pieces from Rag & Bone to create the retro aesthetic needed for the BBC’s exploration into the rise of colour photography.
 It was a fantastic experience to work with the very talented director and producer Chloe Penman and her team, and we learnt a lot about the filming and production process.

 You can catch the three part series 'Britain in Focus: A Photographic History' in Spring 2017 on BBC4, in the meantime take a look at the clip above, © BBC.